circuitar/ArduinoDocs/README.rst

 1. Install Python_
 2. Add documentation to your Arduino library using the `Doxygen standard`_
-3. Add a README.rst and make sure to add a separator ``----`` somewhere.
-Thh README text will be included in the documentation up to that point.
+3. Add a README.rst and make sure to add a :literal:`\-\-\-\-` transition somewhere.
+The README text will be included in the documentation up to that point.
 4. Copy ``arduinodocs.py`` to the root directory of your library and run it
 5. Push your library code to GitHub_